grunzer/Devices-docs/surface/service-guides/surface-repair-safety-guidelines.md

 - Operate the device in this mode until the battery is fully discharged and the device powers off.

 > [!WARNING]
-> For Surface devices where the battery is affixed to the back cover, place the back cover with the battery in a location where it will be protected from possible punctures, impacts, crushing, or drops during the repair process.
-Refer to the [Battery Safety](#battery-safety) section in this guide for more information.
+> For Surface devices where the battery is affixed to the back cover, place the back cover with the battery in a location where it can be protected from possible punctures, impacts, crushing, or drops during the repair process.
+For more information, see [Battery Safety](#battery-safety).
 > [!WARNING]
 > During all activities check to ensure that no loose articles are on the back cover or remain inside the device before reassembling it.
 > [!IMPORTANT]
-> **For devices with a rSSD (removable Solid-State Drive)**: Remove the rSSD whenever the Keyboard is removed from the device (for laptops). rSSD removal disconnects the battery from all device logical components for safety purposes.Whenever the rSSD has been removed, powering on the device requires that the rSSD and Keyboard are installed
+> **For devices with a rSSD (removable Solid-State Drive)**: Remove the rSSD whenever the Keyboard is removed from the device (for laptops). rSSD removal disconnects the battery from all device logical components for safety purposes.
+Whenever the rSSD is removed, powering on the device requires that the rSSD and Keyboard are installed.
 > [!IMPORTANT]
 > The serial number for your device model is located on its original cover.
-To keep track of the device’s serial number, please record it using waterproof ink on a sticker or label and apply the sticker or label to an easily accessible area on the device exterior.
-For serial number location please see the Device Information section in the service guide for your device.
+To keep track of the device’s serial number, record it using waterproof ink on a sticker or label and apply the sticker or label to an easily accessible area on the device exterior.
+For serial number location, see the Device Information section in the service guide for your device.
 The serial number cannot be added permanently to a replacement part.
-Microsoft may have provided a label for this use in the replacement part’s packaging.
+Microsoft may provide a label for this use in the replacement part’s packaging.

 ### Personal protective equipment